Go to AAD Home

 • Frustrated

-Many patients want to hide vitiligo.
+Some patients want to hide vitiligo.
 One woman confided that she wanted to wear a short-sleeved dress to a wedding but didn’t.
 She was too worried about what others would think when they saw the light patches on her skin.

 If vitiligo affects the way you feel about yourself and life, tell your dermatologist.
 With help, many people feel better.
-Help can range from treatment that may restore lost skin color to learning how to get natural-looking results from camouflage makeup.
+Help can range from treatment that can restore lost skin color to learning how to get natural-looking results from camouflage makeup.
 For some patients, joining a support group or seeing a psychologist helps build their self-confidence.

 Related AAD resources